 Keep a greater distance between your car and the vehicle in front of you.
 Stopping your vehicle will be more difficult when driving in the rain.
 Maintain a distance of several car lengths between your car and other vehicle.

-Avoid heavy breaking.
+Avoid heavy braking.
 Try to slow your vehicle by taking your foot off of the accelerator earlier than you normally would in preparation to slow down or stop.

 Watch out for standing water.
 Driving through standing water can cause your car to hydroplane, or skid across the surface of the road.
 Drive around places where water has collected by changing lanes or safely steering around such areas.